HackYourFutureBelgium/class-13-14/javascript/README.md

 ## Translations

 We came from all over the world to learn together at HackYourFuture.
 In the same way, we all study together in english but have our own mother tongues.
 You are encouraged to study JavaScript in any language you prefer as long as we come together and share our learning in english.
-Translating from english to your mother tongue might even be a helpful way to study!
+Translating from english to your mother tongue can be a good way to study, and will definitely help others who are struggling with JS!

 Contributions in all languages are welcome as long as you follow these file naming conventions: